magalhini/magalhini.github.com/_posts/2016-12-19-light-my-house.md

 Oh, I know... how about a small [simple robot that you can control](https://bocoup.com/weblog/controlling-the-robotsconf-sumobot-with-arduino-uno-johnny-five)?

 Or use it as input: There are physical buttons to use with an Arduino, so you could even use it as a source of input.
-Hell, someone [built an Arduino project that force deletes all of their emails on the push of a button](https://github.com/steveszc/inbox0) — how's that for a hard inbox zero?
+Hell, someone [built an Arduino project that force deletes all of their emails on the push of a button](https://github.com/steveszc/inbox0)

 **The possibilities are endless**.
-And you'll simply have so much fun because you don't need to configure Webpack 45 times during your project.
+And you'll have so much fun because you don't need to configure Webpack 45 times during your project.

 ### How do I get started?